People

 Postdoctoral Fellows: I am happy to work with prospective postdocs to apply for funding.
 Several programs provide postdoctoral opportunities, such as the National Science Foundation Postdoctoral Research Fellowships in Biology (PRFB).
 We have access to tissue and large datasets that would be an excellent foundation for a NSF fellowship proposal investigating: Integrative Research Investigating the Rules of Life Governing Interactions Between Genomes, Environment and Phenotypes.

 Undergraduate Students: Primary roles for undergraduate researchers will be to assist with graduate student and postdoc projects, and conduct independent research.
 Students can receive course credit for participating in research and there are several opportunities to apply for funding to conduct research over the summer.
-We will be recruiting undergraduate researchers starting Fall 2023 to help with several ongoing projects.
+We are recruiting undergraduate researchers to help with several ongoing projects.
 Please send Dr. Giery an email (giery [at] ohio.edu) with a brief description of why you are interested in joining the lab.

-We have three paid undergraduate research positions for Summer 2024 as well as Fall ‘24 and Spring ‘25 semesters.
+We will likely have two-three paid undergraduate research positions for Summer’25 the ‘25/’26 academic year.
 These are funded through the Program to Aid Career Exploration (PACE) program and are available for Ohio University undergraduates only.
-For more information follow the link to the PACE program website https://www.ohio.edu/financial-aid/types/employment/pace and review the position details here.
+For more information follow the link to the PACE program website https://www.ohio.edu/financial-aid/types/employment/pace.
+Postings will go live in spring 2024.

 Graduate Students: It’s not too early to start planning for Fall 2025—especially if you’re interested in developing an NSF GRFP Proposal.
 Research topics are flexible but would preferably build on the lab's existing research themes and study systems (vernal pond amphibians in the eastern US, and Anolis lizards in the Caribbean).
 Competitive applicants will share a broad interest in evolutionary ecology and have prior research experience in the field or lab.
 All students admitted to the program are guaranteed assistantships ($18-23k/year) that come from a combination of teaching and other assistantships.
+Interested applicants should upload a CV and a brief Cover Letter through this Google form (LINK).
 Reach out at giery [at] ohio.edu with any questions.

 Additional Resources: